Holger-Velisky/important-but-not/README.md

 The app doesn't actually verify the requests, so you can actually just remove all things related to recaptcha

-Remember to give credit to theusaf for this.
+Remember to give credit to MATEU for this.

 ## Requirements
 - At least 1GB RAM.
 If you only have 512 MB, you will need to make changes to store the database in disk instead of memory.